-- 2.5.1 The Director of Finance, Performance and Procurement is responsible for: - Promoting and maintaining high standards of financial conduct - The provision of proactive advice to both Cabinet and the County Council, informing them of the financial implications of all new policies and changes of policy - The provision of strategic financial planning and advice to the Executive and Corporate Leadership Teams, the Cabinet, other committees and member task groups - Ensuring proper administration arrangements are in place for the Council's financial affairs - Reporting to members on the overall budget performance and recommending corrective action - Ensuring that the council or any officer of the council does not make any unlawful financial transaction or action - Complying with the relevant accounting and financial procedures and standards in accordance with best accounting practices - Agreeing and ensuring those locally managed schools and other local financial management arrangements are aligned to these regulations - Preparing the revenue budget and capital programme - Securing an effective internal audit function - Treasury management and banking arrangements - Maintaining a continuous review of the Financial Regulations and

-- submitting any additions or changes necessary to the Regulation, Audit and Accounts Committee - Issuing advice and guidance to underpin the Financial Regulations that Members, officers and others acting on behalf of the Council are required to follow - The maintenance of reserves, accounting policies, records and returns and the annual statement of accounts - 2.5.2 The Director of Finance, Performance and Procurement has statutory duties in relation to the financial administration and stewardship of the County Council.
+- 2.5.1 In line with the Local Government Act 1972, the Director of Finance and Support Services is responsible for: - Promoting and maintaining high standards of financial conduct, including compliance with the CIPFA Financial Management Code - The provision of proactive advice to both Cabinet and the County Council,

+- informing them of the financial implications of all new policies and changes of policy - The provision of strategic financial planning and advice to the Executive and Corporate Leadership Teams and Leadership Group, the Cabinet, other committees and member task groups - Ensuring proper administration arrangements are in place for the Council's financial affairs - Reporting to members on the overall budget performance and recommending corrective action - Ensuring that the council or any officer of the council does not make any unlawful financial transaction or action - Complying with the relevant accounting and financial procedures and standards in accordance with best accounting practices - Agreeing and ensuring those locally managed schools and other local financial management arrangements are aligned to these regulations - Preparing the revenue budget and capital programme - Securing an effective internal audit function - Treasury management and banking arrangements - Maintaining a continuous review of the Financial Regulations and submitting any additions or changes necessary to the Regulation, Audit and Accounts Committee - Issuing advice and guidance to underpin the Financial Regulations that Members, officers and others acting on behalf of the Council are required to follow - The maintenance of reserves, accounting policies, records and returns and the annual statement of accounts - Advising on prudential indicators required to be set in accordance with the CIPFA Prudential Code for Capital Finance in Local Authorities and ensuring that all matters required to be taken into account in setting Prudential Indicators, and monitoring them, are reported to the Cabinet Member for Finance and Property. - 2.5.2 The Director of Finance and Support Services has statutory duties in relation to the financial administration and stewardship of the County Council.
 This statutory responsibility cannot be overridden.
-The statutory duties arise from: - Section 151 of the Local Government Act 1972 - The Local Government Finance Act 1988 - The Local Government and Housing Act 1989 - The Local Government Act 2003 - The Accounts and Audit Regulations 2015 - Local Government Pension Scheme Regulations 2013 and The Local Government Pension scheme (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations 2006 - 2.5.3 Section 114 of the Local Government Finance Act 1988 requires the Director of Finance, Performance and Procurement to report to the County Council, the Cabinet and external auditor if the County Council or one of its officers: - Has made, or is about to make, a decision which involves incurring unlawful expenditure - Has taken, or is about to take, an unlawful action which has resulted or would result in a loss or deficiency to the authority - Is about to make an unlawful entry in the County Council's accounts.
+The statutory duties arise from: - Section 151 of the Local Government Act 1972 - The Local Government Finance Act 1988 - The Local Government and Housing Act 1989 - The Local Government Act 2003 - The Accounts and Audit Regulations 2015 - Local Government Pension Scheme Regulations 2013 and The Local Government Pension scheme (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations 2006 - 2.5.3 Section 114 of the Local Government Finance Act 1988 requires the Director of Finance and Support Services to report to the County Council, the Cabinet and external auditor if the County Council or one of its officers: - Has made, or is about to make, a decision which involves incurring unlawful expenditure - Has taken, or is about to take, an unlawful action which has resulted or

+- would result in a loss or deficiency to the authority - Is about to make an unlawful entry in the County Council's accounts.